IGORSERGEY/AQA-diploma/Readme.md

 ![Untitled](README_IMAGES/unit_dir.png)

-### Unit tests use the "jest" and "log4js" npm packages.
+### For unit tests the "jest" and "log4js" npm packages were used.

 To generate random values, the "randexp" npm package is used (random_values_generator.ts).